 A Dynamic, Innovative Curriculum

 The program undergoes continual review and change.
-Recent additions include:
+Recent course additions include:

 The program provides a wide variety of courses that satisfy the core curriculum and SUNY general education requirement in mathematics, as well as required and elective courses for students majoring in natural science disciplines and in new media.